Bourkekev/ms3-your-recipe-hub/README.md

 After putting the if-else on the all-recipes.html template which outputs "No recipes found" on a search query, when I went to All Recipes I was getting an error: `object of type 'cursor' has no len()`.
 Yet the page worked when I had results to show.
 I searched online to try to find out what that meant, but was not really getting or understanding answers I read.
 But I knew my view for the search worked, so I compared this with all_recipes view.
 My all recipes was simply sending the recipes to the template as a dicitonary : `recipes=mongo.db.recipes.find({"course_name": course_name})`, but my search was sending a list like: `recipes = list(mongo.db.recipes.find({"$text": {"$search": query}}))`.
 So I changed my all_recipes to use the list() method and that fixed the error.

+### Using the select category dropdown with POST

+I was first using the POST method from the category select dropdown form on the homepage.
+The view worked and would display the correct recipes from the selected category, but the url was simply /category.
+If you reload that page then the browser asked to resubmit the form and still works.
+But if the user put their cursor at the end of the url and hit return (or copied an pasted into new tab), an error would occur, which would say 'category_name' is not defined.
+Which makes sense because we the category_name was not passed through the view.
+But this is not good because a user can generate this error quite simply.
+It would also mean you could not share a url for this results page.

+So I changed the form method to GET and got the category selected using request.args.
+This way the category parameter is passed through the url like /category/?category_name=Chicken.
+So this url can be reloaded, or copied, shared and opened in a new window and still works.
+So the user cannot generate an error like was possible with POST.

 ## Credits and References

 ### Design and Research